dafriyie7/baaloo/client/README.md

 ---

+## 🤝 Contributing

+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## 📄 License

+Distributed under the MIT License.
+See `LICENSE` in the project root for more information.

+---

-This README was generated with the assistance of Gemini Code Assist.
+<p align="center">This README was generated with the assistance of Gemini Code Assist.</p>